HassanRaof/HassanRaof/README.md

 **Description:**
 🚀 Developed an AI-powered analytical device to detect viral infections in biological samples using isotachophoresis to extract and concentrate viral RNA in a micro-channel made of Polydimethylsiloxane.
 The device utilizes light signals from probes reacting with the virus and employs computer vision techniques to determine infection levels.
 A user-friendly tablet interface was also developed for interaction with the device.
-I focused on the computer vision system, which involved:
+**I Worked on the computer vision system** which involved:
 • Founding a pattern for the model to detect virus from
 • Generating a dataset from scratch
 • Training the detection model using YOLOv8 with transfer learning.